 It is not possible to lay down any precise ground rules.
 Each company has to be looked at in the round.
 It may however be readily accepted that, where the majority of both the tangible asset value and profit of the company is attributable to trading activities, relief is available.

 Useful guidance on the interpretation of S. 105(3) was provided by the Special Commissioner in the case of Farmer v IRC (1999) SpC 216.
 That case involved a landed estate on which a business was run which had both farming and letting elements.
 In reaching her decision, the Special Commissioner took into account the following factors:

 - the capital employed - that means the value of the assets employed in the trading and investment sides of the business

 - the time spent by the directors and employees

 - how turnover is split between trading and investment elements

 - the amount of profit derived from the investment and non-investment sides of the business.

 Having examined these factors, the Special Commissioner said it was “…necessary to stand back and consider in the round whether the business consisted mainly of making or holding investments.”
 [In CIR v George & Loochin (Stedman’s Executors) STC147, Carnwath LJ also emphasized the importance of looking at the business “in the round”.]
 On the facts of the Farmer case, the Special Commissioner concluded that the business did not consist mainly of making or holding investments - and thus that Business Relief was available in full.
-In any case where there are both investment and non-investment elements to a business, you should use the Farmer tests so far as possible. but because these can call for difficult judgements, you should consult the Appeals Team at an early stage if the decision looks other than very straightforward.
+In any case where there are both investment and non-investment elements to a business, you should use the Farmer tests so far as possible. but because these can call for difficult judgements, you should consult the Litigation and Technical Advice Team (LTAT) at an early stage if the decision looks other than very straightforward.

 The ‘Farmer’ tests were applied in the later case of Clark and Another v HMRC STC(SCD)823 - in which it was decided that the investment side of the business predominated, so that relief was precluded by s.105(3).